iotgdev/wasb_technical_test/README.md

 Great, the changes are finished.
 All we need to do now is some peer review.

-**Create a pull request with your changes against the master branch.**
+**Create a pull request with your changes against the main branch.**